MariaDB

 • Limit user permissions to those necessary for the application to run

 By default, MariaDB cannot be accessed from another computer.
-In order to allow access from another computer, we need to do the following things.
+To allow remote access:

-Allow to listen on all interfaces (or your preferred network interface) by adding configuration option:
+Allow listening on all interfaces (or your preferred network interface) by adding this configuration option:

 bind-address = 0.0.0.0